lncLOOM/LncLOOMv1/README.md

        - copy and run this command in your terminal

-6. Set paths to genome files and eCLIP data that LncLOOM will use for annotations
+6. Set paths to genome files and eCLIP data that LncLOOM will use for annotations and generation of a custom track for the UCSC Genome Browser
-   * In the lncLOOM directory there is a file called `eCLIP.txt`.
-This file tells lncLOOM where to find data needed for annotations.
+   * In the LncLOOM_v1/LncLOOM_v1/src/ directory there is a file called `for_eclip_annotation.txt`.
+This file tells LncLOOM where to find data needed for annotations.
 The file looks as follows:
      ```
            Query Layer: 1
-           Blat: hg19.fa
+           Blat: /home/caroline/hg19.fa
-           eCLIP: Data 1: ./narrowPeakApr2019
+           eCLIP: Data 1: /home/caroline/eCLIP/narrowPeakApr2019
      ```
+     To annotated with the eCLIP specified in `for_eclip_annotation.txt` use the `--eclip` option
      - Explanation:
        * The query layer specifies which sequence you would like annotate.
 By default this will be the top sequence (layer 1) in your input file.
-              Note that lncLOOM always sets the first sequence in your file to the top sequence, but may reorder the other sequences to improve motif discovery.
+              Note that LncLOOM always sets the first sequence in your file to the top sequence, but may reorder the other sequences to improve motif discovery.
 To retain your original order of sequences use the `--inputorder` command is used.

-       * Blat: specifies the path to a genome file
+       * Blat: specifies the full path to a genome file

-       * eCLIP: specifies the paths to eCLIP data.
-Here you can add multiple paths as follows:
+       * eCLIP: specifies the full paths to eCLIP data.
+Note: you can add multiple paths as follows:

          ```
          Query Layer: 1